PalMassimo/learning-background/ElasticSearch/Notes.md

 ```

 ### Sharding and scalability
-In elasticseach, sharding is the mechanism to divide indicies into smaller pieces, that can be put on one or multiple machines.
+In elasticseach, sharding is the mechanism to divide indexes into smaller pieces, that can be put on one or multiple machines.
 Each piece is called `shard`, and the main purpose is to horizontally scale the data volume.

-Although it is an approximation, a `shard` is an independent index and it is in particular an Apache Lucene `index`.
+A `shard` is technically an **Apache Lucene Index**, and it can be thoughy as an independent index.
 Moreover, an elasticsearch index consists in one or more Apache Lucene indeces.
 A shard has no predefined size; it grows as documents are added to it and may store up to about two billion documents.
 With sharding we can improve a lot the performance, because of the parallelization of queries on multiple nodes increase the throughput of an index.

 By default, now an index contains a single shard but up to version 7.0.0 an index was created with 5 shards, leading to _over-sharding_.
 We can increase the number of shards with `split` api or reduce it with `shrink` api.

 ### Replication
 In elasticsearch, replication is supported natively and enabled by default.
 Replication is configured at the index level and it works by creating copies of shards, referred to as `replica shards`.
-A shard that has been replicated is called a `primary shard`.
-A primary shard and its replica shards are referred to as a `replication group`.
+A shard that has been replicated is called `primary shard`. <u>A primary shard and its replica shards are referred to as a `replication group` </u>.

 Replica shards are a complete copy of a shard, and a replica shard can serve search requests, exactly like its primary shard.
 The number of replicas can be configured at index creation.
-Of course, replicas are stored on a different nodes in respect of the primary shard.
+Of course, replicas are stored on a different nodes in respect of the primary shard to handle resilience.

 We can increase a lot the query throughput with replication: replica shards of a replication group can serve different search requests simultaneously, increasing the number of requests that can be handled at the same time.
 Elasticsearch intelligently routes requests the best shard, and cpu parallelization improves performance if multiple replica shards are stored on the same node.